-The risk of Malaria is high throughout certain areas of Brazil, especially the Amazon basin region including Manaus and here a prescription antimalarial such as Malarone, Doxycycline or Lariam should be taken.
-For all other areas, including the Iguacu Falls, there is low to no risk and bite aviodance measures should be folllowed
+The risk of Malaria is generally low risk throughout the Amazon basin region in Brazil and this includes Manaus.
+If travelling to the Amazon in Brazil prescription antimalarial such as Malarone, Doxycycline or Lariam should be taken.
+For all other areas, including the Iguacu Falls, there is low to no risk and bite avoidance measures should be followed

 Please check HERE to see a malaria map of Brazil on fitfortravel (a NHS website).